beckettloose/.dotfiles/README.md

 ### Bonus utilities that I usually install

 - tmux (Multiple terminals in one window)
-- neovim (Good text editor)
+- neovim (My preferred text editor)
 - fzf ("Fuzzy finder" for efficiently searching large lists, used in a few of my scripts)
-- ripgrep (Recursively search for text in a file tree)
+- ripgrep (Recursively search a directory for lines matching a pattern)
 - [omz-git-branch](https://github.com/cpwillis/omz-git-branch) (To truncate long branch names in omz prompt)

 ## How this repo works